Music generation with variational recurrent autoencoder supported by history: Conclusion

 \section{Conclusion}

 In this paper we have described several architectures for monotonic music generation.
-We have compared Language Model, Variational Recurrent Autoencoder and Variational Recurrent Autoencoder Supported by History (VRASH).
-This is the first application of VRASH to music generation that we know.
+We have compared Language Model, Variational Autoencoder and Variational Recurrent Autoencoder Supported by History (VRASH).
+This is the first application of VRASH to music generation that we know of.
 There are several strong advantages of this model that make it especially interesting in context of the automated music generation.
-First of all, it provides a good balance between global and local structures of a track.
+First of all, it provides a good balance between the global and local structure of the track.
 VAE allows to focus on the macrostructure but advancing it in the way described above enables a network to generate more locally diverse and interesting patterns.
 Second, the proposed structure is relatively easy to implement and train.
 The last, but not the least, it allows to control the style of the output (through the latent representation of the input vector) and generate tracks corresponding to the given parameters.
+We have also proposed a simple filtering method to deal with a problem of non-consistent generative output and discussed insights into the structure of the obtained generative tracks and their comparison with actual empirical data.